xbeat/Machine-Learning/README.md

 Abstract Syntax Trees (ASTs) are tree-like representations of the structure of source code.
 Python provides powerful tools for working with ASTs, allowing developers to analyze, modify, and generate code programmatically.
 This slideshow will explore the fundamentals of AST manipulation in Python, providing practical examples and real-world applications.

+## A Visual Guide to Boosting in Machine Learning

+Introduction to Boosting

+Boosting is a powerful ensemble learning technique in machine learning.
+It combines multiple weak learners to create a strong learner, improving overall prediction accuracy.
+This method iteratively trains models, with each subsequent model focusing on the errors of its predecessors.
+Let's explore the key concepts and implementation of boosting algorithms.

 ## Numerical Methods Optimization and Mathematical Modeling in Python

 Introduction to Numerical Methods